At the Duke’s Wedding

-As society gathers at Kingstag Castle for the wedding of the year, matrimony is in the air.
+Matrimony is in the air as society gathers at Kingstag Castle for the Duke of Wessex’s wedding.
 But who will be the bride?
-With swoonworthy lords, witty ladies, eccentric relatives, a gaggle of free-spirited girls, not to mention the world’s best high perch phaeton, it’s a recipe for mayhem – and romance.
-Award winning, best-selling authors Katharine Ashe, Caroline Linden, Miranda Neville and Maya Rodale serve up delectable Regency fun and a sexy contemporary twist in this anthology of original novellas.
+With swoon-worthy lords, witty ladies, eccentric relatives, a gaggle of free-spirited girls, and the world’s best high-perch phaeton, it’s a recipe for mayhem… and romance.

 Explore this Book:

 When her rescuer returned, he was wearing boots and a coat over the rest of his wet clothing.

 “You didn’t change your clothes,” Angela said, standing up.

 He scanned her anew, his gaze lingering on her bare feet, then rising swiftly to her face.
 “No,” he said a little hoarsely, and set a pile of clothing on the bench.
 “My sister was absent.
 I was making a hash of searching her belongings when her maid entered and assisted me.
 I do hope they suit.”
 He moved to the door.

 “The maid gave you a change of your sister’s clothes just like that?”